Waaal/BobaOS/doc/STCQ/HardwareInterrupts.md

 - Channel 1: Not in use probably didnt exists anymore. **0x41 I/O address**
 - Channel 1: Connected to PC speaker.Frequency of output determines the frequency of the sound. **0x42 I/O address**

+The PIT can be configured to frequently send interrupts to the CPU.
+This can then be use for a Task switching.
+For Example: We confire the PIC to send 100 interrupts per second to the CPU.
+The CPU uses this interrupt to switch Task 100 times per second.

 The PIT has a frequency ~1.2Mh per channel.

 At address **0x43** Mode/Command register.
 A 8 bit value for the settings of the PIT (write only).

+**The PIT is connected to the PIC at IRQ 0.**

 Content of the Mode/Command register
 ```